tejeshn48/3000/charan1.md

 ### The solution

-Then whenever the developer pushes the code to the version control system it should be fetched, built & tested by a build server at the same time This process repeated several times in a week or day, or daily once is called continuous integration.
+Then whenever the developer pushes the code to the version control system it should be fetched, built & tested by a build server at the same time.
+This process repeated several times in a week or day, or daily once is called continuous integration.
 The developer's code is continuous integration so at any point in time we have workable software if there is an issue in the build process the developers will get notified through email and they will fix the problem.
 Jenkins is a continuous integration server that can fetch the latest code from the version control system, build it and test it and notify developers.
 Jenkins can do many things apart from just being a continuous integration server. it was originally known as Hudson, oracle owns Hudson now.
 Jenkins is an open-source project written by kohuske Kawaguchi.
 Jenkins is a java-based web application server.
-As a prerequisite, we need java on the machine to run a Jenkins server
+As a prerequisite, we need java on the machine to run a Jenkins server.

 ### The feature of Jenkins